Our story.

 Bringing the world’s best to New Zealand

-With a growing demand for exotic timber and hardwoods, in the late 90s we began importing timber from the Pacific Islands and the United States.
+With a growing demand for exotic timber and hardwoods, in the late 90s we began importing timber from the Pacific Islands, Europe, Canada and the United States.
 This new dimension to our business was built on the same things we had always valued: quality timber and strong personal relationships.

 Over many years of trading, we’ve fostered strong relationships with a large network of suppliers from around the world.
 We’re especially proud of the work we’ve done to help small village-based operators build sustainable businesses that benefit their communities in the Islands.